Using 是-sentences for events, news, or missions

 This again is a future prediction, and the normal way to render it in English is to use the to infinitive.

 What these cases all suggest is the difficulties that Chinese speakers might have in dealing with English.
-Where Chinese can use a simple 是-sentence, with the object of the sentence a straightforward sentence, English requires the use of appropriate grammatical structures, which vary with the style, time setting, etc.
+Where Chinese can use a simple 是-sentence, in which the object of 是 is a sentence (an embedded sentence), English requires the use of appropriate grammatical structures, which vary with the style, time setting, etc.

 Examples at earlier posts were:

 His most recent "appearance" is believed to be [ on the morning of the 14th (he) crossed the border from France back to Belgium ]